jszmajda/coderoulette/README.md

 CodeRoulette
 ============

-Roll the dice, review some code!
+Spin the wheel, review some code!

 ### A Shoes App